-Learn about hybrid federated search for SharePoint
+Learn about hybrid federated search for SharePoint in Microsoft 365

 The Search Centers display results from the environments in two separate result blocks.
 Each Search Center displays and ranks search results from its own environment and uses ranking from the other environment for the other environment's search results.
-Let's use the Search Center in SharePoint Online in Office 365 as an example.
+Let's use the Search Center in SharePoint in Microsoft 365 as an example.
 This Search Center displays and ranks search results from the search index in Office 365, but for search results from the search index in SharePoint Server this Search Center uses the ranking from SharePoint Server and displays these search results in the order that they arrive.

 What are the scenarios for hybrid federated search?